My OpenLearn Profile

 What do you think being creative means?
-This unit engages with the debates surrounding the term ‘creativity’ and explores ways in which ICT creates new opportunities for creativity and collaborative working.
-The unit would be of interest to teachers, parents and carers, and can be studied on an individual basis or as part of a school-based training session.
+This free course, Creativity, community and ICT, engages with the debates surrounding the term 'creativity' and explores ways in which ICT creates new opportunities for creativity and collaborative working.
+The course would be of interest to teachers, parents and carers, and can be studied on an individual basis or as part of a school-based training session.

-- explore ways in which ICT creates new opportunities for creative, collaborative activity.
+- demonstrate an awaeness of the ways in which ICT creates new opportunities for creative, collaborative activity.

 - Learning outcomes